AvynEbersold/fb/README.md

 # Website
 The website for this repository is avynebersold.github.io/fb/.
-Play the game there.
+Play and test the game there.

 # Please Contribute!
 I would be estatic if anyone would like to contribute any changes to this game.
-I am always eager to improve and would gladdly accept pull requests after making sure the changes are real improvements.
+I am always eager to improve and would gladly accept pull requests after making sure the changes are real improvements.

-# Report Any Bugs Immediatly
-If you send me an error, I will be sure to quickly fix it and prevent it from happening again in the future.

 # Current Errors
 None.
+Please let me know if you find any.